What's the Difference Between Graduation Announcements and Invitations?

 - Neighbors

-College grads should look as their college graduation announcement as an opportunity to network!
+College grads should look at their college graduation announcements as an opportunity to network!
 Add these people to your list:

 - Co-Workers From Any Internships